 How I Pay A Mortgage On A Centrelink Parenting Payment

 Does Centrelink pay mortgage assistance?
 Unfortunately, they only pay rent assistance.
 You want to speak to your lender instead about reducing the mortgage payments or putting them on hold for a time.

 Some things that are unique to my situation and would affect how I could afford to pay a mortgage on a Centrelink Payment.

-- My (loosely said here) mortgage is about $170,000.
-Repayment amounts are similar to the average rental in the area I live. $300 a fortnight.
-Except of course, I don’t receive rent assistance from Centrelink and I have to pay council rates, water bills and building insurance.
+My mortgage was about $170,000.
+Repayment amounts are similar to the average rental in the area I live which is $300 a fortnight.
+Except of course, I didn’t receive rent assistance from Centrelink and I had to pay council rates, water bills and building insurance.

-- My house has solar panels and I get a very good rebate/ feed in tariff through my electricity provider.
+My house had solar panels and I got a very good rebate/ feed in tariff through my electricity provider.
 So my electricity costs are very low.